caolan/async/README.md

 <a name="timesSeries" />
 ### timesSeries(n, callback)

-The same as times only the iterator is applied to each item in the array in series.
-The next iterator is only called once the current one has completed processing.
+The same as [`times`](#times), only the iterator is applied to each item in `arr` in series.
+The next `iterator` is only called once the current one has completed.
 The results array will be in the same order as the original.

 ## Utils